feedbackward/learnml/README.md

 - <a href="FinishEncoder.html">Finishing the encoder</a> (<a href="FinishEncoderJPN.html">JPN</a>)

 All the main contents of this tutorial make use of data; some of it is simulated, and some of it is real.
 The real-world data must be acquired from the original sources.
-These are described and linked to in the <a href="DataSources.ipynb">description of data sources</a> part of the tutorial, so please read this before starting.
+These are described and linked to in the <a href="DataSources.html">description of data sources</a> part of the tutorial, so please read this before starting.

 ___